motopress/mphb-elementor/readme.txt

 1. Download and install Elementor Page Builder.
 2. Download and install MotoPress Hotel Booking Lite or MotoPress Hotel Booking Pro.
-3. Download and install MotoPress Hotel Booking Elementor Integration add-on.
+3. Download and install MotoPress Hotel Booking for Elementor add-on.
 4. Add properties and configure settings via the MotoPress Hotel Booking plugin.
 5. Open the website page in Elementor.
 6. Find the MotoPress Hotel Booking category in the widgets list.